core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

      |          |          |    +------------------------------------+
      |          |          |
 ~~~~
-{: #example-2 title='A CoAP client retrieves the representation of a resource identified by a "coap" URI via a WebSockets-enabled CoAP proxy'}
+{: #example-2 title='A CoAP client retrieves the representation of a resource identified by a "coap" URI via a WebSocket-enabled CoAP proxy'}

 # Change Log